Putting it back together

 A new hat for the cat

-I then found a vinyl top “specialist”, it’s all he has done for the past twenty years.
-He made up
+I then found a vinyl top “specialist”, it was all he had done for twenty years.
+He made up the new top

 Reassembling the doors and windows

 Very time consuming and frustrating best describes fitting the new seals and rubbers to the side of the car.
-Putting all the
+Reassembling all the rather complex

-The door window regulators were worn around the rivets and pivots so I had them rebuilt through H&H Prestige Spares.
-The arms themselves were not worn so new pivot points were
+The window regulators in the doors were worn around the rivets and pivots so I had them rebuilt by a

-made and the arms were welded to stop the movement at the riveted joints.
+points were made and the arms were welded to stop the movement at the riveted joints.
 The electric motors were in very good condition and just required cleaning and minor refurbishment.

 Reassembling the boot area

 lining boards were made from 3mm MDF and covered in new black cloth material.
 The original sound insulation on the boot floor was showing its

-age so a new “sound sandwich” was made using felt, bitumen sheet and Hardura which I glued in place.
-I replaced the vinyl on the metal cover that
+age so a new “sound sandwich” was made using felt, bitumen sheet and Hardura which was then glued in place.
+The vinyl on the metal cover

 New carpet for the interior

 The floorpans were repainted with POR 15 rust prevention paint and finished with two pack body colour.
-Before recarpeting
+Before re-carpeting, new self-adhesive

-I used the original carpet sections as templates and cut and trimmed an entire new set of carpets.
+The original carpet sections were used as templates to cut and trim an entire new set of carpets from

-The recarpeting, including the new insulation was a relatively straight forward job and can be accomplished by any
+The re-carpeting, including the new insulation was a relatively straight forward job and can be accomplished by any competent handyman.
+Using

 Rear parcel tray